Preventing business email compromise (BEC) attacks and scams

 How to defend against BEC attacks

-BEC attacks can have devasting impacts to an organization, but proactive measures will strengthen your defenses and make your company much harder to target.
+BEC attacks can have immense impact to your organization.
+That being said, proactive security measures will strengthen your defenses and make your company much harder to target.
 A few ways to protect against BEC include:

 1. Cultivate a security-first culture

-Employees are your first line of defense against BEC attacks, which is why it’s critical that they’re trained to identify common red flags in emails like spoofed email addresses, urgency tactics, and requests for sensitive information.
+Employees are your first line of defense against BEC attacks.
+That's why it’s critical to train them to identify common red flags in emails.
+Attackers use spoofed email addresses, urgency tactics, and requests for sensitive information to trick employees.
 Regularly test employees with simulated phishing attacks to reinforce training and identify areas needing improvement.

 2. Be proactive